Follow on BlueSky to stay up-to-date with the latest releases!

 • Drag model files into "Assets" pane or add click the plus symbol in the "Assets" pane and select "Upload".

-• For FBX/DAE models: Textures don't get applied, select the corresponding material and add the texture to "Diffuse".
+• Also upload the "Textures" folder included with the assets, select the corresponding material and add the texture to "Diffuse".

 Instructions